freenandes/topo-da-mente/content/note/connected-home-switches.md

 - **Remote light control** — For the ceiling LED spotlights.
 Options are:
   - [Ikea Styrbar](styrbar.md), costs about 10 EUR.
   - [Philips Hue Dimmer Switch](hue-dimmer-switch.md), costs about 20 EUR.
+- **Dimmer Switch** — To orchestrate a set of LED spotlights.
+Options are:
+  - LED Trading Dimmer 9106, costs about 40 EUR.

 ## Plan